-- Digital audio recorder. - □ Smartphone (This can sometimes require software to convert a file to an mp3). - Laptop or Desktop Computer with microphone (This will require software that records audio).
+- Digital audio recorder. - □ Smartphone (This can sometimes require software to convert a file to an mp3). - EX: Voice Recorder for Android, Voice Memos for Iphone - Laptop or Desktop Computer with microphone (This will require software that records audio). - EX: Audacity, Garageband,